General Finishes Gel Stain

 General Finishes Gel Stain is a DIY dream.
 If you are up for the work, you can completely change the look of your dated kitchen cabinets or bathroom vanities.
 You can also refinish furniture with this stain.

-With kitchen renovations costing thousands of dollars, this gel stain is about $30 for a quart (that goes a long way).
+With kitchen renovations costing thousands of dollars, this gel stain is about $30 for a quart (a quart goes a long way).

 My only complaint is the strong smell, but a well-ventilated area solves this.